openspending/osep/04-os-data-package/index.md

   - "/osep-04.html"
 ---

-## Overview
+# Overview

 The fiscal data that OpenSpending imports and manages comes in all shapes and sizes.
 To be able to efficiently import and manage that data we need some way to describe and structure the data.

-We want to do this in a way that is easy for publishers to use but, at the same time, requires enough structure so that consumers of that data - most importantly tools and services within the OpenSpending - can use the published data easily too.
+We want to do this in a way that is easy for publishers to use but, at the same time, provides enough information that consumers - most importantly tools and services within the OpenSpending - can also use the data easily.

 OpenSpending Data Package is our proposed solution.
 It is a simple set of requirements on the structure of the data itself - the CSV, Excel or other files - plus a metadata specification to describe those files in a way that makes them easily usuable in the platform.

+## Table of Contents
+{:.no_toc}

+* Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## Background
+# Background

-This proposal assumes some familiarity with fiscal, i.e. budgetary etc, data.
-This is the data we are concerned about structuring and describing.
+This proposal assumes some familiarity with fiscal data - e.g. budgets, spending etc - as this is the data we are structuring and describing.

 Often, this data takes the form of rows in a spreadsheet or database with each row describing some kind of expenditure or receipt of money.
 The data can get considerably more complex but keep this simple model in mind for what follows.

+TODO: simple ascii diagram of a classic spreadsheet

 This proposal also builds one and reuses the [Data Package][dp] specifications.
 These are a family of simple, lightweight formats for publishing data.
 If you are unfamiliar with these more information can be found in the Appendix.

-## Proposal
+# Proposal

 An OpenSpending Data Package has a simple structure:

 * Data: the data MUST be stored in CSV files.
 * Descriptor: there must a descriptor for the data and the "package" as a whole (e.g. who created it, high-level description etc).
 This comes in the form of a single `datapackage.json` file.

+OpenSpending Data Package builds on the existing [Data Package][dp] specifications.
+In particular, OpenSpending is a Tabular Data Package which is, in turn, a Data Package.
+Specifically, an OpenSpending Data Package package MUST be a valid [Data Package][dp] and MUST be a valid [Tabular Data Package][tdp].
+We will spell out key implications of this as we proceed.

 Here's an overview diagram that not only illustrates the basic setup but also the relation with the Data Package specifications: